What we're up to

 Example questions for inspiration:

-Write your three questions and explanations in a Google doc.
+Write your one question and explanation in a Google doc.
 Make sure the permissions are set on the Google doc so that anyone with the link can view.

 With your completed questions and explanations, apply here: https://airtable.com/shrjgutdbcVFWQlFi